Isle of Wight

 Music and Nightlife

 The Isle of Wight Festival sees big guns like Jay-Z and the Strokes trying to recapture the magic of Hendrix’s legendary 1970 performance.
 Each September, Rob da Bank’s Bestival brings a diverse line-up of acts and thousands of merry pranksters with a penchant for fancy dress.
 Catch a gig at the Venue at Ryde Theatre and Shanklin Theatre , or rip up the dancefloor at the Balcony Nightclub in Ryde.

 Stare up into the terrifying gnashers of the dinosaurs that once roamed freely across the Isle of Wight at Dinosaur Isle in Sandown.
 For a splash-about or a serious swim, Sandown’s gently sloped sandy beach is ideal for all the family whereas thrill-seekers should have a scream at Blackgang Chine Fantasy Park .
-Build sand castles on the sandy beach at seaside resort Shanklin.
-The little ones can dress up as soldiers at Carisbrooke Castle, or meet the animals at the Isle of Wight Zoo .
+The little ones can dress up as soldiers at Carisbrooke Castle or meet the animals at the Isle of Wight Zoo .

 Walk along the sea front at Ryde to get great views of Portsmouth across the water.

 When fossil-hunting be sure to keep your eyes peeled for small jet black rocks – these are dinosaur bones.

 Be sure to take the free horse-drawn carriage ride down to the Swiss Cottage.Osborne House